Diffusion Models as Constrained Samplers for Optimization with Unknown Constraints: Experiment

 \textbf{Results.} Table~\ref{tab:designbench} shows the performance on the six datasets for all the methods.
 As we can see, \ours achieves an average rank of $2.0$, the best among all the methods.
 We achieve the best result on 4 tasks.
 Particularly, in the Superconductor task, \ours surpasses all baseline methods by a significant margin, improving upon the closest competitor by 9.6\%.
 The exceptional performance of \ours is primarily due to its application of a diffusion model to learn the valid data manifold directly from the data set, thus rendering the optimization process significantly more reliable.
 In contrast, the gradient ascent method, which relies solely on optimizing the trained surrogate model, is prone to settle on suboptimal solutions.
-Moreover, while DDOM~\citep{DDOM} employs a conditional diffusion model to learn an inverse mapping from objective values to the input space, its ability to generate samples is confined to the maximum values present in the offline dataset.
+Moreover, while DDOM \citep{DDOM} employs a conditional diffusion model to learn an inverse mapping from objective values to the input space, its ability to generate samples is confined to the maximum values present in the offline dataset.
 This limitation restricts its ability to identify global maximizers within the feasible space.
 The experimental results also demonstrate that \ours can consistently outperform DDOM except for the Ant Dataset.
-On Ant, we find that the suboptimal performance of \ours is because the surrogate model is extremely difficult to train.
-We provide more analyses in Appendix~\ref{section:ant}.